-Situated between Pleasant Hill, Walnut Creek, and Concord, Contra Costa Centre is a bustling transit center adjacent to the Pleasant Hill/Contra Costa Centre BART station.
-The community has a diverse mix of land uses ranging from low-density single-family homes to very high-density multi-family uses and BART-oriented mixed use.
+Situated between Pleasant Hill, Walnut Creek, and Concord, and divided among the Spheres of Influence of each, Contra Costa Centre is a bustling transit center adjacent to the Pleasant Hill/ Contra Costa Centre BART station.
+The community has a diverse mix of land uses ranging from low-density single-family homes to very high-density multi-family homes and BART-oriented mixed-use.
 The community's vision is to be a cutting edge, mixed-use neighborhood that serves all types of households and provides convenient services, safe outdoor public spaces, and multiple transportation choices.
 In particular, residents support more transit-oriented infill development that is concentrated and sustainable, addressing the growing need for regional transit.
-The community enjoys living within walking distance of restaurants and outdoor gathering spaces or parks, and would like its walkable, mixed-use character to be enhanced.
+The community enjoys living within walking distance of restaurants and outdoor gathering spaces and parks, and would like its walkable, mixed-use character to be enhanced.

 The Iron Horse Trail runs north-south through Contra Costa Centre and provides opportunities for high-quality outdoor recreation.
-Residents use this trail for a wide variety of trips ranging from active commutes to family outings.
+Residents use this trail for a variety of trips ranging from active commutes to family outings.
 Connecting parks, schools, and transit with a network of trails is a high priority for Contra Costa Centre residents.
-In addition, traffic safety is a primary concern.
+Traffic safety is also a primary concern.
 Residents support changing the streetscape to slow traffic while enhancing transportation options.